trappeur1975/ocs_projet7_api_bilemo/README.md

 10/12/2021 : Modification of listProduct to manage pagination and also modify the route of showProduct

 11/12/2021 : Modification of listCustomer to manage pagination and also modify the route of showCustomer

+11/12/2021 : cache implementation